saraho4237/SD_school_instructional_days/README.md

 Additionally, **schools with a 4-day week had a slightly higher average percentage of students who qualify for free/reduced lunch** (.384 for 4-day districts vs .339 for 5-day districts).

-### More Visualizations

-If you are interested in how school districts with 4- vs. 5-day weeks differ on other metrics, (check this out)[].
-I include metrics related to teacher pay, ACT score, instructional time, etc.

 ### A few final thoughts on the public data...